godotengine/godot-docs/getting_started/step_by_step/godot_design_philosophy.rst

 in the editor.
 You can drag and drop nodes or resources into the graph to create new code blocks.*

-Note that if this is true for 2d at the time of writing, the 3d workspace still doesn’t feature as many tools.
-You’ll need external programs or add-ons to edit terrains, animate complex characters, etc.
+Note that the 3D workspace doesn’t feature as many tools as the 2D workspace.
+You’ll need external programs or add-ons to edit terrains, animate complex characters, and so on.
 Godot provides a complete API to extend the editor’s functionality using game code.
 See `The Godot editor is a Godot game`_ below.